The most important thing you must do when you receive a donation of any size is immediately thank your donor warmly and provide a donation receipt.

 Dear Samantha,

-Your donation arrived just when a record number of your Whitfield neighbors were seeking help with food.
-We used your gift to buy more rice, pasta, canned goods, and other pantry staples, which our guests were able to take home to their pantries.
+We used your gift to buy more rice, pasta, canned goods, and other staples, which our guests were able to take home to their pantries.

-Making sure everyone in our community has enough to eat has never been harder.
-One in five Whitfield children experiences food insecurity at least once a month.
 Heroes like you make sure families have a place to go where they can request the food items they need and know they will be treated with dignity.

-Thank you one hundred times over for your gift of $100 on March 5, 2021 to the Whitfield Food Pantry.
-Our Tax ID Number is 11-1111111.
-No goods or services were given in exchange for this gift.
+Thank you a hundred times over for your gift of $100 on March 5, 2024 to the Whitfield Food Pantry.

 Warmly,